marcusbb/cql-util/src/main/java/reader/README.txt

 RowCountTask - total CQL row count

-Why not use count(*).
+Why not use count(*)?
 If you have even a somewhat reasonable number of rows (millions) than you're almost sure to have a OOM doing this aggregation operation on the server.
 This tool helps you process all rows in a more defined manner that won't kill C* server and won't timeout in the process.